VYSHNAVIMULLE/VYSHNAVIMULLE/README.md

 - 👋 Hi, I’m @VYSHNAVIMULLE
-- 👀 I’m interested in Web Development, UI Design, and Creative Frontend Projects
+- 👀 I’m interested in web development, creative design, and data analysis
-- 🌱 I’m currently learning JavaScript, React.js, and exploring APIs
+- 🌱 I’m currently learning new tools and improving my skills in both frontend development and Python programming
-- 💞️ I’m looking to collaborate on frontend projects and portfolio-based web apps
+- 💞️ I’m looking to collaborate on beginner-friendly projects and creative ideas
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vyshnavi-mulle)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love blending creativity with code — from designing interfaces to building user-friendly experiences!
+- ⚡ Fun fact: I enjoy blending creativity with technology — whether it’s building a UI or exploring data stories!

 <!---
 VYSHNAVIMULLE/VYSHNAVIMULLE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.